IBM-Bluemix-Docs/mass-data-migration/index.md

 Using superior technology and hardware, Mass Data Migration helps overcome common data transfer challenges including high network costs, long transfer times, and security concerns – all in a single service.

+## Information to Collect Before Submitting a Request

+1. Network settings for the Storage Device
+   - Static IP Address
+   - Netmask for enabling the data transfer
+2. Network settings for remote computer
+   - Static IP Address
+   - Netmask
+   - Default Gateway to access the User Interface
+3. Cloud Object Storage download destination <br/>
+   **Important**: You must have at least one {{site.data.keyword.objectstoragefull}} account and one bucket in a US Cross Region or US South location to complete the request form.
+If you do not have an {{site.data.keyword.objectstorageshort}} account yet, please create one prior to requesting an MDMS Device.
+Refer to [Getting Started with Cloud {{site.data.keyword.objectstorageshort}}](https://ibm-public-cos.github.io/crs-docs/){:new_window}.

 ## Accessing the Mass Data Migration Screen

 1. Access the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} using your unique credentials.